sandersn/manual/Typescript-compiler-implementation.md

 language service requests information because it tries to present an immutable interface.
 This works because the checker is very lazy.

+### Type Inference

+Type inference is basically the hairiest thing the compiler does.
+Here are some notes from my latest brush with it; I make no claim that these are complete, just useful.

+Type inference is a triple-nested loop.
+The outer loop checks overloads in order.
+The middle loop initially ignores context-sensitive parameters, then enables them one at a time.
+And the inner loop infers from parameters one at a time (skipping context-sensitive parameters that haven't been enabled yet).

+The outer two loops are in `chooseOverload`, called from inside `resolveCall` and the inner loop is in `inferTypeArguments`.
+The actual inference rules are in `inferFromTypes` and are pretty straightforward.

+#### Notes

+* The inner loop (parameters) actually always infers from normal parameters first.
+Then it infers from context-sensitive parameters, but only the ones that have been enabled in the middle loop.

+* The outer loop (overloads) throws away the inference context each time.
+But the type of parameters may be set if they are context sensitive.
+This is occasionally, unfortunately observable.

 ### JSDoc

 JSDoc is handled half-heartedly in the checker as well.
 That's largely